Description

 - Placebo: -0.5% mean weight loss

-- Statistical Significance: Both doses highly significant vs placebo (p<0.001)
+- Statistical Significance: Both doses highly major vs placebo (p<0.001)

 Weight Loss Responders: